What is Jony Ive's Net Worth?

 Ive was born on February 27, 1967, in Chingford, Essex, United Kingdom.
 His full name is Jonathan Paul Ive.
 His father, Michael, worked as a silversmith and lecturer at Middlesex Polytechnic.
 As a child, Ive attended the Chingford Foundation School and then Walton High School in Stafford.
 He was diagnosed with dyslexia while in high school.

-Ive was interested in car design as a young person, and it is was initially attracted him to design.
+Ive was interested in car design in his youth.
 When he enrolled at Newcastle Polytechnic, he decided to study industrial design.
 He finished his degree in 1989.
 Some of his designs earned him the RSA Student Design Award, which allowed him to travel to Palo Alto, California, where he met a number of design experts.
 He then returned to the UK, where he became an intern at the product design agency Roberts Weaver Group.

 After working with the Roberts Weaver Group for about a year, Ive joined Tangerine, a London startup design agency.
 Ive did not really enjoy the work, however, as he often found himself working with clients who had different ideas.
 During this time, Robert Brunner of Apple attempted to recruit Ive to Apple, though Ive declined.
 However, Ive did begin working with Apple as Apple became an early client of Tangerine.
 Ive was instrumental in the initial designs of the PowerBook.